CFO Compensation Report 2025: Startup vs Mid-Market vs Enterprise

 Equity and Stock Options

 Equity compensation varies dramatically by company stage.
+Equity plans are a key component of executive compensation, encompassing stock options, restricted stock units (RSUs), stock appreciation rights (SARs), deferred stock units (DSUs), employee stock purchase plans (ESPPs), and employee stock ownership plans (ESOPs), each with distinct features, benefits, and tax implications.
 Startups offer 1-3% equity, mid-market companies provide 0.25-0.75%, and public companies grant restricted stock units worth $150,000 to $400,000 annually.
+Equity grants for CFOs at larger companies typically represent a smaller percentage of the company, around 0.25% to 0.75%.
 These grants typically vest over four years with a one-year cliff, meaning no equity vests until the first anniversary, then monthly or quarterly thereafter.

 Stock options give CFOs the right to purchase shares at a predetermined strike price, creating value if the company appreciates.
 Restricted stock units grant actual shares that vest over time.
 Startups favor options because they preserve cash, while public companies prefer restricted stock units for their predictable value.